Julow/Unexpected-Keyboard/doc/Custom-layouts.md

 # Custom layouts
-Unexpected Keyboard includes key layouts for several natural languages.
-Unexpected starts out with a key layout likely to suit your device's language; if there is none, Unexpected starts with a traditional QWERTY layout.
-You can select a different layout by calling up the Settings page (swipe the gear icon) and, at the top of the page, either tapping an existing layout or tapping _Add an alternate layout_.
+You select a key layout for Unexpected Keyboard by calling up the Settings page (swipe the gear icon) and, at the top of the page, either tapping an existing layout or tapping _Add an alternate layout_.
 This displays a menu of available layouts.
 You can define your own layout by choosing _Custom layout_ at the bottom of this menu.
 Unexpected Keyboard now displays code in the XML format.
 You make changes by replacing this with different code and tapping OK.

 We recommend you keep your work in a file outside Unexpected Keyboard (named something like `MyChanges.xml`).
-If you installed a new version of Unexpected from a different website (with a different signature), then the work you did solely by editing the XML inside Unexpected, would be lost.
+If you installed a new version of Unexpected from a different website (with a different signature), then the work you did solely by editing the XML inside Unexpected would be lost.

 Put initial contents into your file in one of these ways:
 * Copypaste the code Unexpected displays for _Custom layout_.